 To determine whether or not you are in ketosis, there are several methods of measuring ketone levels, as noted below:

 - Urine Strips: When tested in urine, these strips will elicit a color change based on the level of ketones, namely acetoacetate, which is present in the urine.
 It is important to note that acetoacetate is different than the ketones present in the blood, namely, beta-hydroxybutyrate (βHB).
 Due to its nature, urine ketone testing may be a sufficient initial method to test ketone production; however, it is not the ideal method for determining the utilization of these ketone bodies, especially once “keto-adapted.”

 - Blood Ketone Meter: Measuring ketone levels in the blood more accurately measures and indicates an individual’s metabolic state of ketosis.
-Similar to measuring blood glucose levels, this method also uses a blood meter and a chemo-sensitive strip made specifically to measure ketones (βHB).
+Similar to measuring blood glucose levels, this method also uses a blood meter and a chemo-sensitive strip made specifically to measure ketones in the blood called beta‑hydroxybutyrate (βHB).
 As with blood glucose measurements, a blood sample can be acquired from a finger prick.
 The ketone level displays on the meter within a few seconds of a sample placement on the strip.

 Optimal Ketone Range